5 patent cases that changed biotechnology patenting in Europe

 Although at first glance the central opposition procedure before the European Patent Office (EPO) may seem daunting, the procedure itself is relatively simple, and also relatively cost-effective compared to trying to revoke patents in individual European countries.

-If you are successful, and EPO opposition will revoke a European Patent in all countries covered by the patent.
+If you are successful, an EPO opposition will revoke a European Patent in all countries covered by the patent.